eustin/find-my-council/README.md

 I will eventually Dockerise so that you can avoid the above hassle.

+## Current state of the project

+What's currently available is functionality to map `(latitude, longitude)` pairs to LGA names.
+To see this in action do thes things:

+* In the project's root directory, issue `make install`.
+This will download the LGA shapefiles from the Australian Bureau of Statistics and process them into a format suitable for use with Shapely.
+* Run `make example` to find out which LGAs some landmarks are located in!

 ## The Geocoding API

 To map an address to a latitude and longitude coordinate pair, we will use the free service kindly provided by https://geocode.localfocus.nl/.